usaid-cs/yesterday-i-learned/linguistics.md

 > the scientific study of language and its structure, including the study of morphology, syntax, phonetics, and semantics

+- Snow peas are called [*mangetout*](https://en.wiktionary.org/wiki/mangetout) because the pod is edible.
+- [Learned](https://www.grammarly.com/blog/learned-learnt/) can be an adjective (e.g. in "She is a learned woman") describing something as knowledgeable.
+In this case, it is pronounced LER-ned, and it cannot be spelled "learnt".
 - [Through the looking glass](https://www.quora.com/What-does-the-phrase-through-the-looking-glass-mean) means the situation is strange and other-worldly.
 - Despite having equivalent prefixes, consecrate (to make something sacred) and desecrate (to treat something with violent disrepect) have roughly opposite meanings.
 - ["No dice"](https://www.phrases.org.uk/meanings/no-dice.html) means, or used to mean, that there is no chance of [gambling] conviction if dice cannot be found.
 No dice, no conviction.
 Now it means no success when something is attempted, or no service when it is requested.